 The Project Team also performed an analysis and review of options that would assist in the creation of a technical solution for the project.
-The two main options reviewed were SalesForce and Dynamics 365.
-Ultimately, the Project Team recommended Dynamics 365 based upon Project Team feedback, the move of the State of Oregon to the Microsoft cloud stack, and the need to limit the number of technologies supported by Energy staff.
+Ultimately, the Project Team recommended Dynamics 365 based upon Project Team feedback, the move of the State of Oregon to the Microsoft cloud stack, and the strategic effort to simplify the supported technology infrastructure.